CATEGORY WINNER

 Gewerbehof - Praesenzstelle Luckenwalde

-Finalist of the EDI Community Engagement Initiative of the Year Award
+CATEGORY WINNER EDI Community Engagement Initiative of the Year Award

 University of Applied Sciences Wildau, University of Applied Sciences Potsdam, City of Luckenwalde (all Germany) - Germany